 - 11. Sidewalks.
-Any request for site plan approval, except for building re-occupancies or additions to buildings comprising less than five-hundred (500) square feet, shall include a minimum six (6) foot sidewalk located within the public right-of-way or easement for the purpose of traversing the subject site from side lot line to side lot line.
-Precise sidewalk location shall be determined with the property owner, Zoning Administrator, Planning Commission, MDOT and others as right-of-way widths are not consistent.
+Any request for site plan approval, including new construction or redevelopment, shall include a minimum six (6) foot sidewalk located outside of the greenbelt for the purpose of traversing the subject site from side lot line to side lot line.
+Precise sidewalk location shall be determined with the Zoning Administrator, Planning Commission, MDOT and others as right-of-way widths are not consistent.
 Sidewalks shall be constructed of concrete or asphalt at least two (2) inches thick, with a four (4) inch gravel base.
-Sidewalks shall be constructed prior to certificate of occupancy, unless the season is not feasible for construction activity, in which case, the applicant shall provide to the County a performance guarantee in accordance with section 18.09.
+Sidewalks shall be constructed prior to certificate of occupancy, weather permitting, in which case, the applicant shall provide to the County a performance guarantee in accordance with section 18.09.
 The applicant shall provide a maintenance agreement satisfactory to the County prior to final approval. - 12.
 All new buildings shall connect to public water and sewer.